awsdocs/iam-user-guide/doc_source/data-protection.md

 ### Encryption in Transit<a name="encryption-in-transit"></a>

 Customer identifying data, including passwords, is encrypted in transit using TLS 1\.1 and 1\.2\.
 All AWS STS endpoints support HTTPS for encrypting data in transit\.
-For a list of AWS STS endpoints, see [Region Endpoints](id_credentials_temp_enable-regions.md#id_credentials_region-endpoints)\.
+For a list of AWS STS endpoints, see [Regions and Endpoints](id_credentials_temp_enable-regions.md#id_credentials_region-endpoints)\.

 ## Key Management in IAM and AWS STS<a name="key-management"></a>